Last updated on December 18, 2024

 Question 2

 A multinational manufacturing company has multiple AWS accounts in multiple AWS regions across North America, Europe, and Asia.
-The solutions architect has been tasked to set up AWS Organizations to centrally manage policies and have full administrative control across the multiple AWS accounts owned by the company, without requiring custom scripts and manual processes.
+The solutions architect has been tasked to set up AWS Organizations to centrally manage policies and have full administrative control across the multiple AWS accounts owned by the company.

 Which of the following options is the recommended implementation to achieve this requirement with the LEAST effort?